Mobile Search Menu

 The most dramatic departure in the design involved the Heritage Reserve labels for the Cabernet Sauvignon and Pinot Noir vintages.
 Previously, this significant classification was called out with the mere addition of a thin band.
 Now, the labels assert their specialty boldly with a distinctive formal black-and-gold color scheme highlighted by foil and an eye-catching interlocking diamond and rectangle crest.

 “It's meant to feel elevated," Davidson says.
 “We've brought in that art deco, Prohibition look and feel to it, and an elegance — a Great Gatsby vibe to it.
 "These outstanding new labels represent wines renowned for distinctive flavor profiles that drive evolving and imaginative gift pairings.
-In addition to traditional wine pairings with gourmet foods, the company now offers wines skillfully paired with unique non-food items like painting activity kits or cozy socks and blankets.
+In addition to traditional wine pairings with gourmet foods, the company now offers wines skillfully paired with unique non-food items like painting activity kits or spa baskets.
 It's all about Harry & David's commitment, Sorenson says, to “telling a well-rounded story and creating a giftable experience for our customers."